 Most lawsuits challenging abortion restrictions name the state official charged with enforcing the law.
 This not only moves the case forward, but also gives a judge the right to block the law from taking effect while the case is tried.
 SB8 is designed to make a challenge in federal court difficult, if not impossible, by blocking public officials from enforcing the law.
 Instead, the law allows private citizens to sue people who perform an abortion or “aid or abet” a patient seeking an abortion in Texas after six weeks.
 While the patient can’t be sued, clinicians, counselors, clinic staff members, even someone who drives a patient to a clinic can be named as a plaintiff.
 If they lose the lawsuit, plaintiffs will have to pay at least $10,000 in damages, plus legal fees.
 Anyone from any state can file the suit, even if they have no connection to the patient, the clinic, or any other plaintiff.
 (For more info, see this explainer from Vox.)
 An anti-abortion group in Texas has already set up a hotline for people to anonymously report anyone who has performed or assisted in abortion performed after six weeks and to help tipsters file a lawsuit.
 Just the threat of costly lawsuits is enough to force abortion clinics to close; some clinics in Texas are already turning patients away.
 The strategy to avoid federal court appears to be working.
 Just before midnight on Sept.
 1, the Supreme Court refused to issue an injunction blocking the law from taking effect.
 The ruling was 5-4, with Chief Justice John Roberts joining the liberal minority.
 (Read the dissents.)
 More legal challenges are pending, including a suit filed Sept.
 9 by the Department of Justice that asks for a permanent injunction against the law, which the DOJ says was enacted by Texas “in open defiance of the Constitution.
 If the courts allow the law to stand, other states are poised to enact similar legislation.

+The Supreme Court agreed to hear oral arguments November 1 on two separate cases that seek to block SB8.
+One was brought by abortion providers and the other by the Biden administration.
+The court agreed to hear both cases in an expedited timeline, but only to determine if abortion providers and the U.S. Government have standing to sue the state of Texas over this unconstitutional law.
+(Learn more about these cases in this explainer from Vox.)
 Even before the Texas law was passed, abortion rights activists were on high-alert following the Supreme Court’s decision to hear a case challenging a Mississippi law that bans abortions beginning at 15 weeks gestation, long before a fetus is viable (generally 24-26 weeks gestation).
 Oral arguments will be held this fall, with a ruling due next year.
 This is the first time the Supreme Court has agreed to hear a case concerning a pre-viability gestational age ban since Roe v Wade was decided in 1973, and Mississippi has specifically asked the court to overturn that decision.
 If Roe is overturned, abortion rights would be unprotected in more than half of the states and all the U.S. territories.
 But even if the court upholds Roe, it’s important to remember that the anti-abortion laws that most often win out over legal challenges are those that slowly chip away at access, allowing judges to claim that they “don’t cause an undue burden” to those seeking abortions.
 These seemingly less extreme laws, including requiring clinics to be within 15 miles of a hospital, waiting periods, and parental consent, and those prohibiting abortion procedures like D&C and telemedicine for medication abortion, can actually be the most dangerous and have led to a dramatic decrease in the number of clinics performing abortions in the U.S. In 1996, there 452 abortion clinics in the U.S. By 2014, that number had dropped to 272.
 Six states currently have only one abortion clinic in operation.

 WHAT CAN YOU DO?